xuzifan08/LendingClub/README.md

 ### Data Cleaning (see code [here](sc/python/data_cleaning.py))
 The data source contains 145 features.
 It was messy with a lot of missing values for some features and unstructured string data that needed to be cleaned and transformed.
 This is the steps of cleaning the dataset:
-1. Drop columns and rows which has more than 95% same values
-2. Remove duplicate columns
-3. Select columns which makes sense for data warehouse and machine learning (based on observation)
-4. Filter out columns which have high correlations
+a.
+Drop feature if it has missing 50% values of that record
+b.
+Drop feature if 95% values are the same
+c.
+Drop feature if it is the same as other feature (I might only choose to use one of them)
+d.
+Drop feature if the features are highly correlated (|r| >0.8) (I might only choose to use one of them)
-5. Derive new columns based on domain knowledge that will be helpful in machine learning models
+e.
+Derive some new columns based on domain knowledge that will be helpful in machine learning models

 ### Exploratory Data Analysis (see code [here](sc/python/exploratory_data_analysis.py))
-link to run

 ### Prototype of Datapipline (see code [here](sc/python/build_database.py))
 link to run